MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 >   - owningbusinessunit (Name of lookup)
 >   - statecode (Label of optionset)
 >   - statuscode (Label of optionset)
 >   - name (Primary name field of any table.
-This may or may not be the same as the logical name (fullname, subject, etc.) of the table)
+This may or may not be the same as the logical name (fullname, subject, etc.) of the table).
 >
 > If a common field is added to any table for Dataverse search, search will be performed for that common field across all entities.
 However, once you choose a specific table through the Record Type facet, Dataverse search will follow the settings you have defined for that specific table through Quick Find View